Wiretap Channels with Random States Non-Causally Available at the Encoder

-Our results are derived under the strict metric of semantic-security (SS).
-The SS criterion is a cryptographic benchmark that was adapted to the information-theoretic framework (of computationally unbounded adversaries) in \cite{Vardy_Semantic_WTC2012}.
+Our results are derived under the strict metric of SS.
+The SS criterion is a cryptographic benchmark that was adapted to suit the information-theoretic framework (of computationally unbounded adversaries) in \cite{Vardy_Semantic_WTC2012}.
 In that work, SS was shown to be equivalent to a negligible mutual information between the message and the eavesdropper's observations for all message distributions.
 In contrast to our stringent security requirement, all the aforementioned secrecy results were derived under the weak-secrecy metric, i.e., a vanishing \emph{normalized} mutual information with respect to a \emph{uniformly distributed} message.
-Nowadays, however, weak-secrecy is widely regarded as being too loose, giving rise to the recent effort of upgrading information-theoretic secrecy results to the strong-secrecy metric (namely, by removing the normalization factor but keeping the uniformity assumption on the message).
-SS is clearly a further strengthening of them both.
-Consequently, our achievability result outperforms the schemes from \cite{SDWTC_Chen_HanVinck2006,SDWTC_2Sided_Liu2007} for the SD-WTC with non-causal encoder CSI not only in terms of the achievable secrecy rate, but also in the upgraded sense of security it provides.
-When CSI is also available at the decoder, our result implies that an upgrade to SS is possible, without inflicting any loss of rate compared to \cite{SDWTC_Chia_ElGamal2012}.
+Nowadays, however, weak-secrecy is regarded as being insufficient, giving rise to the recent effort of upgrading information-theoretic secrecy results to strong-secrecy (by removing the normalization factor but keeping the uniformity assumption on the message).
+SS further strengthens both these; consequently, our achievability result outperforms the schemes from \cite{SDWTC_Chen_HanVinck2006,SDWTC_2Sided_Liu2007,Prabhakaran_SKSM2012} for the SD-WTC with non-causal encoder CSI, not only in terms of the achievable secrecy rate, but also in the upgraded sense of security it provides.

-While derivations of weak-secrecy largely rely on the groundwork laid by the early works Wyner \cite{Wyner_Wiretap1975} and Csisz{\'a}r and K{\"o}rner \cite{Csiszar_Korner_BCconfidential1978}, ensuring SS calls for stronger tools.
-In the spirit of our previous papers \cite{Goldfeld_WTCII_semantic2015} and \cite{Goldfeld_AVWTC_semantic2015}, the SS analysis relies on a stronger version of the soft-covering lemma (SCL) for superposition codebooks given in \cite[Corollary VII.8]{Cuff_Synthesis2013}.
-Namely, we show that a random superposition codebook achieves the soft-covering phenomenon with high probability.
-The probability of failure is doubly-exponentially small in the blocklength.
-The union bound combined with some additional distribution approximation arguments is then used to establish SS.
-Our code is also designed to produce an arbitrarily small \emph{maximal} error probability via the expurgation method (e.g., cf. \cite[Theorem 7.7.1]{Cover_Thomas}).